vinceroti/rectangle-app/README.md

  - Linux: Firefox,

 Current known bugs:
-  - When dragging rectangle, it changes the color to the current color wheel color
+  - When dragging rectangle, it changes the color to the current color wheel color (Need to change order of DOM elements)